 For Seasonal Kendall Tau scenarios for the SWFWMD data, 1998 had the earliest consistently collected data for orthophosphate and specific conductivity.
 In October 2011, SWFWMD went from sampling monthly to every other month, making the 2012 data frequency inconsistent with the rest of the period of record.
-Therefore, we looked at potential trends in the SWFWMD data from 1998-2011 and 2003-2011 (time period of the HCSP).
+Therefore, we looked at potential trends in the SWFWMD data using the Seasonal Kendall Tau from 1998-2011 and 2003-2011 (time period of the HCSP).
 For the Annual Kendall Tau, we were able to go back to 1992 in the SWFWMD data; the time periods used were 1992-2011, 1998-2011, and 2003-2011.
 For the HCSP data, all analyses were from 2003-2012.

-Tables 2 and 3 present the results of the Seasonal and Annual Kendall Tau analyses of SWFWMD and HCSP orthophosphate and specific conductivity data, with statistically significant trends in bold.
-Orthophosphate does not show a statistically significant upward trend when considered over an expanded data time period longer than 2003-2011 or 2012 (Table 2).
-Although orthophosphate concentrations in 2010-2012 are higher than in 2003, they are within the same range of concentrations observed in years prior to the beginning of the HCSP (Figure 10).
-This observation therefore suggests that the significant trend in orthophosphate found in the 2010 annual report analysis is due to a shorter data time-period used in the analysis and is likely caused by a data-bias caused by the specific conditions occurring at the beginning of the HCSP compared to those conditions occurring later in the data period.
+Tables 4 and 5 present the results of the Seasonal and Annual Kendall Tau analyses of SWFWMD and HCSP orthophosphate and specific conductivity data, with statistically significant trends in bold.
+Orthophosphate does not show a statistically significant upward trend when considered over an expanded data time period longer than 2003-2012 (Table 4).
+Although orthophosphate concentrations in 2010-2012 are higher than in 2003, they are within the same range of concentrations observed in years prior to the beginning of the HCSP (Figure 12).
+This observation therefore suggests that the significant trend in orthophosphate found in the 2012 annual report analysis is due to a shorter data time-period used in the analysis and is likely caused by a data-bias caused by the specific conditions occurring at the beginning of the HCSP compared to those conditions occurring later in the data period.
+This is supported by the very small estimated slope in the 2012 trend analysis for orthophosphate at HCSW-1 (0.02 mg/L/yr), which is within the uncertainty of individual measurement error (Table 1).
+From the 2010 annual report to this 2012 annual report, the estimated orthophosphate slope was reduced from 0.27 mg/L/yr (2003-2010) to 0.02 mg/L/yr (2003-2012) because concentrations have remained consistent after 2008 (Table 2).

-Observations from the expanded data period also show that orthophosphate concentrations are increasing after 2003 but are not increasing to levels higher than previously measured at the same station.
-Over the time period shown in Figure 10, climate conditions and mining practices have varied.
-For example, average monthly streamflow at HCSW-1 was much lower than normal during 1997, 1999-2000, and 2006-2008, which coincide (with some time lag) with most of the peaks in orthophosphate (Figure 10).
+Observations from the expanded data period also show that orthophosphate concentrations increased after 2003 but are not increasing to levels higher than previously measured at the same station.
+Over the time period shown in Figure 12, climate conditions and mining practices have varied.
+For example, average monthly streamflow at HCSW-1 was much lower than normal during 1997, 1999-2000, and 2006-2008, which coincide (with some time lag) with most of the peaks in orthophosphate (Figure 12).
 In addition to those climatic fluctuations in water quality and quantity, the mining recirculation system that discharges to Horse Creek may be connected to active mining or limited to stormwater discharges during different time periods (see further discussion below).
-The levels of orthophosphate seen in 2010 to 2012 are consistent with previously recorded variation in the system and are unlikely to fluctuate to higher levels.
+The levels of orthophosphate seen in 2008 to 2012 are consistent with previously recorded variation in the system and are unlikely to fluctuate to higher levels.
+Again, the very small estimated slope for the potential orthophosphate trend in the 2012 report (Table 1) supports the conclusion that orthophosphate conditions at HCSW-1 are fluctuating within a range of concentrations over time, but are not consistently increasing.